evanshortiss/express-expeditious/README.md

 ## Changelog

+* 2.1.1 - Ensure cache lock is removed when a response is not to be cached

+* 2.1.0 - Log details when `engine.set` calls fail

 * 2.0.0 - By default only 200 responses are cached now.
 Use _statusCodeExpires_
 to enable caching of non 200 responses.